madsjulia/Mads.jl/docs/src/Examples/model_diagnostics/model_diagnostics.md

 For each observation (calibration target), we specify observation weight (i.e., the inverse of measurement standard deviations).

-Zero observation weight implies that the observation is unknown (potentially occuring in the future) and will be estimated (predicted) by the developed model.
+Zero observation weight implies that the observation is unknown (potentially occurring in the future) and will be estimated (predicted) by the developed model.

 Acceptable ranges are defined for each observation representing observation uncertainties.